JeremieLitzler/journal/docs/2023/06/how-to-setup-substack-publication-for-2-languages-in-2023/README.md

 - the web URL of the section/newsletter.
 - the fact that you want to hide the posts under this section from the homepage.

-> Substack says:
->
+Substack says about this point:

-> > If checked, posts from this section won’t appear on your publication homepage or publication archive.
+> If checked, posts from this section won’t appear on your publication homepage or publication archive.
 Posts will still appear in the section’s page.

 - and a logo, if you need it to be different from the Publication logo.

 ## Setup the Navigation

-Once the sections are created, you can tidy up the navigation.
+Once the sections are created, you can tidy up the navigation, visible on top of each page of your publication.

 I don’t remember exactly the default, but you will have: